Character assassination

-Character assassination (CA) is a deliberate and sustained effort to damage the reputation or credibility of an individual.
+The term character assassination refers to a deliberate and sustained effort to damage the reputation or credibility of an individual.
 The term character assassination became popular around 1930.
-This concept, as a subject of scholarly study, was originally introduced by Davis (1950) in a collection of essays revealing the dangers of political smear campaigns.
-Six decades later Icks and Shiraev (2014) rejuvenated the term and revived academic interest by addressing and comparing a variety of historical character-assassination events.

-Studying CA

-Icks and Shiraev (2014) address several political science models to explain character assassination from the attacker's point of view.
-They believe that the attacker's motivation is often based on the intent to destroy the target psychologically, or to reduce their public support or chances to succeed in a political competition.
-For example, during elections, attacks are often used to sway undecided voters, create uncertainty with tentative voters, or prevent defections of supporters.
-These attacks therefore become an effective means of manipulating voters toward a desirable action.
-They also facilitate the repositioning of originally favorable supporters to the ranks of the "undecided" or "uncommitted" voters.

-Narcissism

-According to Thomas, character assassination is an intentional attempt, usually by a narcissist or their codependents, to influence the portrayal or reputation of someone in such a way as to cause others to develop an extremely negative or unappealing perception of them.
-It typically involves deliberate exaggeration or manipulation of facts, the spreading of rumours and deliberate misinformation to present an untrue picture of the targeted person, and unwarranted and excessive criticism.

-Psychopathy in the workplace

-The authors of the book Snakes in Suits: When Psychopaths Go to Work describe a five phase model of how a typical workplace psychopath climbs to and maintains power.
-In phase four (confrontation), the psychopath will use techniques of character assassination to maintain their agenda.

 In politics

 In Australian politics, a Dorothy Dixer is a rehearsed or planted question asked of a government Minister by a backbencher of their own political party during Parliamentary Question Time.
 While intended to enable a Minister to discuss or address concerns about the subject asked of him, a Dixer will often conclude with "Is the Minister aware of any alternative policies?"
 This addition allows the Minister to launch into often aggressive attacks on the opposition, which depending on the leeway offered by the Speaker (who is a member of the ruling party and thus will usually side with the Minister), can include not just attacks on Opposition policy, but attempts to character assassinate opposition members directly.

 Charging an opponent with character assassination may have political benefits.
 In the hearings for Clarence Thomas' nomination to the Supreme Court of the United States, supporters claimed that both Clarence Thomas and Anita Hill were victims of character assassination.